 - Must be measurable

-The leadership team was able to reduce overtime, increase the amount of the average sale to the customer and increase the average sales commission of team members.
+The leadership team was able to reduce overtime, increase the average sale to the customer, and increase team members’ average sales commission.
 This was accomplished through the leadership team examining their existing processes and re-organizing them to return maximum results.

-Employee satisfaction (gathered via employee surveys) increased, showing that leaders were better at developing strengths and creating challenging yet achievable goals for team members.
+Employee satisfaction (gathered via employee surveys) increased, showing that leaders were better at developing strengths and creating challenging yet achievable team members’ goals.

 Leaders were able to create a system for employees to fill in shifts at other locations.
-This system enabled the organization to maximize employee and leadership time as well as to lessen burnout and stress among team members.
+This system enabled the organization to maximize employee and leadership time and lessen burnout and stress among team members.